varigence/docs/varigence/docs/bimlflex/technology-snowflake/implementing-snowflake-in-adf.md

 ---
+sidebar_position: 3
-title: Snowflake Implementation with ADF
+title: Implementing ADF Pipelines for Snowflake
 description: Guidance on how to implement Snowflake using Azure Data Factory for cloud based data warehouse solutions within BimlFlex
 tags: [BimlFlex, Conceptual]
 ---